-The well must be sunk in such a position as regards possible sources of pollution, that the underground water flows from the well to the sources of pollution.
-The distance of the well from such possible polluting sources should be from 100 to 160 times the depression of the water in the well that is ever likely to be produced by pumping, this distance varying with the nature of the soil.
-The mouth of the well should be closed over and the water raised by an iron pump; draw-wells where the water is raised by a windlass, chain, and bucket through an open mouth are liable to accidental contamination from refuse being thrown in, or animals falling in.
+The mouth of the well should be closed over and B. Cesspool.
+C. Underground 2 FIG. 2.-Depression of water in shallow well by pumping.
+A. Well. water curve (after Field and Peggs) A the water raised by an iron pump; draw-wells where the water is raised by a windlass, chain, and bucket through an open mouth are liable to accidental contamination from refuse being thrown in, or animals falling in.
 To prevent contamination from impure surface washings, the mouth of the well should be protected by a coping, and the drainage water from the pump conducted away to a safe distance.